 Principles of Balance

 - Balance is subjective.
 Balance is personal and individual.
-It looks different for every person and is impacted by personality, temperament, physical needs and more.
+It looks different for every person and is impacted by personality, temperament, physical needs, and more.
 When it comes to balance, to compare is to despair.
-Get ideas for how to live balanced from others, but create your own definition of balance.
+Get ideas for how to live balanced from others but create your own definition of balance.
 You’ll never find balance trying to make it exactly like someone else’s.

 - Balance and simplicity go hand-in-hand.
 A balanced life looks more like riding a bike or yoga than it does plate spinning.
-Simplicity involves a freedom from complexity and division into parts, and a balanced life is a relatively simpler one.
-As with balance, simplicity is also subjective and will look quite different from one person to the next.
+Simplicity involves a freedom from complexity and division into parts, and a balanced life is a relatively simple one.
+As with balance, simplicity is also subjective and looks quite different from one person to the next.
 Balance and simplicity working together get at the idea that focus determines reality.
 If everything is a priority, the nothing really is a priority.
 Simplifying helps bring the reality of balance into focus.